Frequently Asked Questions About the GACE® Paraprofessional Assessment

 - What are the minimum hardware requirements for our district to be able to administer the Paraprofessional Assessment?

 Delivering the Paraprofessional assessment requires an Internet web browser and installation of Sun's Java™ Web Start.
 Each computer that is used to administer the Paraprofessional assessment must meet these specifications:

-Feature Minimum Specification Central Processing Unit (CPU) Processor — Pentium IV 1.8 GHz (or higher), iMac 2.5GHz or higher Operating System Windows 10 (32 and 64 bit), Mac OSX v10.6 (snow leopard) Monitor 15 inch (800x600 resolution) Hard Drive Space 40 MB Internet Connection Minimum 10 MBPS Audio Not required Printer Laser Jet or Inkjet Internet Browser Internet Explorer 11, Safari (for Mac), and Mozilla Firefox (latest version) Java Version 1.8 or higher
+Feature Minimum Specification Central Processing Unit (CPU) Processor — Pentium IV 1.8 GHz (or higher), iMac 2.5GHz or higher Operating System Windows 10 (32 and 64 bit), Mac OSX v10.6 (snow leopard) Monitor 15 inch (800x600 resolution) Hard Drive Space 40 MB Internet Connection Minimum 10 MBPS Audio Not required Printer Laser Jet or Inkjet Internet Browser Microsoft® Edge (Chromium), Google Chrome™, Safari® (for Mac) and Mozilla Firefox® (latest version) Java Version 1.8 or higher